khoanguyen-saritasa/DockerPractice/README.md

-# Docker on NodeJS project
+# Exercise 1:  Simple backend into Docker

 ## Prerequisite
 - To run this app on your local computer, it is required to install Docker and Docker compose.